supsm/MCPPPP/README.md

 #### CLI
-In the CLI versrion of MCPPPP, you will need to add paths and settings yourself.
-Please read [CONFIG.md](CONFIG.md) Alternatively, command-line arguments may be passed for temorary settings.
+In the CLI version of MCPPPP, you will need to add paths and settings yourself.
+Please read [CONFIG.md](CONFIG.md)
+Alternatively, command-line arguments may be passed for temorary settings.
 Simply add a json as the command line argument(s).

 #### GUI